marcusgumbs/networkfilesandpermissions/README.md

 </p>
 <p>
-After creating read-access, write access, no access, and accouting folders I assigned permissions to different domain users and groups.
+In this project I created a list of folders that will be given read, write, and or read/write permissions.
+After creating read-access, write-access, no access, and accouting folders I assigned the appropriate permissions to domain users and groups.
 </p>
 <br />